 Hoarding is classified as a mental health disorder, according to the Mayo Clinic.
 Hoarding disorder is defined as a persistent inability to part with or discard possessions.
 A person with the disorder has a perceived need to keep or save these items, even if they have absolutely no value whatsoever.

 When extreme hoarding occurs, a residence becomes unusable and a health hazard, precisely like what occurred at Grey Gardens.
 Oftentimes, hoarding is made extreme because it also includes the accumulation of pets or other animals.

 Extreme hoarding technically is classified as Level 5 Hoarding.
 At this level, extreme hoarding cleanup is necessary because of the state of the premises.
 These types of conditions typically exist when an extreme hoarding cleanup specialist is required:

 - No suitable sleeping space exists in the residence

-- Residence is generally unlivable
+- The residence is generally unlivable

-- Residence has structural damage
+- The residence has structural damage

 - Residence lacks power, water, and sewer service